Nonlinear Evolutionary PDE-Based Refinement of Optical Flow: Introduction

-The current work proposes a unified framework that extends our previous methods in a nonlinear setting.
+The current work proposes a unified framework for a nonlinear evolutionary PDE-based refinement of optical flow.
 The first model is a two-phase refinement process.
 A crude pixel correspondence is obtained in the first phase which constitutes a good starting solution.
 In the next phase, this estimate is refined using additional constraints.
+This constraint is chosen motivated by the non-conservation term $f\nabla\cdot\textbf{u}$ in the physics-based constraint, (see \cite{paper1}).
 The second model estimates the flow directly in a single phase.
-The additional constraint is chosen motivated by the harmonic constraint-based regularization (see \cite{zhao}).
+In this case the additional constraint is chosen motivated by the harmonic constraint-based regularization (see \cite{zhao}).
 This approach replaces the oriented smoothness constraint with a weighted decomposition of divergence and curl of flow.
 We aim to capture the rotational features better by preserving edge information and improving the accuracy of the flow.
 Thus we consider only the curl component in our framework with an anisotropic weight term.

 The total variation regularization leads to $\Delta_1$, the 1-Laplacian operator in the Euler-Lagrange equations.
 Obtaining a stable convergent scheme is a difficult task because of the singularity of the operator at the origin.
 As a result most of the implementation methods often yield slower algorithms.
 In this direction important contributions were made by Chambolle \cite{cham1} and Zach \cite{zach}.
 Chambolle and Pock \cite{cham} proposed a first-order primal-dual algorithm for solving non-smooth convex optimization problems.
 This further opened up newer directions as a large class of problems in Image Processing and Computer Vision could be solved within this framework.
 In our work, we use the Chambolle-Pock algorithm for both of our models.
 The numerical implementation of the algorithm has two main steps, namely updating the primal variables by solving a system of equations at each iteration and updating the dual variables by computing the point-wise projection maps onto the unit ball.
 Both of these steps are computationally expensive.
 As a result the second model yields a slower algorithm with a convergence rate of order $O(1/N^2)$.
 By $O(1/N^2)$ we mean if $\epsilon$ is the error threshold then the number of iterations required to reach this threshold is $1/\epsilon^2$.
 The first model splits the above-mentioned steps in two-phases.
 This leads to a faster algorithm with a convergence rate of $O(1/N)$.